ubleipzig/iiif-producer/README.md

 * See [image](https://github.com/ubleipzig/image) for information about the image metadata creation process.
 * the image.metadata generator supports reading dimensions from JP2 and JPX files

-the default output location for the manifest when using the `-s` option is the imageSourceDir.
+the default output location for the manifest when using the `-s` option is the `imageSourceDir`.
 It will have a filename like this `image-manifest-185c961d-774c-5540-a31d-c0bca454c47d`

 ## Java